Supply your cat with appropriate ‘scratchers’ so they have surfaces where they can exhibit their normal scratching behavior.

 Size and Shape

 Most cats like to scratch vertically.
-So, they need a post that is taller than their body length to fully stretch and give a good scratch.
-If your cat is scratching carpet, try using a horizontal scratcher, to see if she prefers that shape.
+So, they need a scratching post that is taller than their body length.
+This allows them to fully stretch and give a good scratch.
+If your cat is scratching carpet in your house, try using a horizontal scratcher, to see if she prefers that shape.

 The texture of the scratching post is also important.
 Many cats prefer sisal rope; others prefer corrugated cardboard or carpet on the scratching post.

-It is important to experiment with a variety of textures and types of scratchers to determine which your cat prefers.
+Experiment with a variety of textures and types of scratchers to figure out which your cat prefers.

 Ways to Train Your Cat to Use the Scratching Post